MicrosoftDocs/biztalk-docs/biztalk/core/importing-agreement-properties-from-an-xml-file.md

 ---
 description: "Learn more about: Importing Agreement Properties from an XML File"
-title: "Importing Agreement Properties from an XML File | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Importing Agreement Properties from an XML File" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: c8bf5268-1742-47da-b42f-6472706a9bff
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Importing Agreement Properties from an XML File
 This section provides instructions on how to import agreement properties from an XML template file.